PANEL DISCUSSION: Accountable practices for engaging men and boys in preventing violence against women and girls

 Photo credit: WHO/CC by marlon.net

 On 5 December 2019, CERAH organised a panel discussion on how to engage men and boys in preventing violence against women and girls.
 The event was co-organised in partnership with WHO, UNAIDS and OHCHR and part of the 16 days of activism campaign on gender- based violence.

 Preventing and responding to gender-based violence against women and girls requires a focus on gender equality and women’s empowerment and necessitates centring programming on the human rights and needs of women and girls.
 Ending violence against women also requires engaging men and boys.
 It requires men to be allies and work alongside women’s movements in promoting gender equality and addressing patriarchy as the root cause of violence against women.
 Ending violence requires transforming men’s behaviours so that consent, respect and mutuality in decisions is the basis of their relationships with women.

-Kate Gilmore, Deputy High Commissioner, Office of the High Commissioner for Human Rights (OHCHR)
+The panel discussion was moderated by Kate Gilmore, Deputy High Commissioner, Office of the High Commissioner for Human Rights (OHCHR)